Furlough for 30 Days or Less (Non-Disciplinary Action)

-- Representation by an attorney or other representative;
+- An opportunity to be represented by an attorney or other representative

-- A written decision and the specific reason(s) for the decision at the earliest practicable date;
+- A written decision notice that includes the specific reason(s) for the decision at the earliest practicable date